 - A few drops of food coloring go a long way, so start small.

-- Clean up is fast—just rinse the tray and wipe their little hands with a wet towel.
+- Clean up is fast and easy to clean—just rinse the tray and wipe their little hands with a wet towel.

 - You can press a sheet of paper onto the cream, then lift it for an instant marbled print.